vitiral/bridge-rpc/README.md

     bridge: bool,           # true if node is a bridge
     num_networks: u16,
     max_buffer_size: u32,   # max buffer size in bytes
-} ![]
+    cluster_uid: u32,       # the cluster this node is a part of } ![]
 ```
 Return info related to this library about the node.